 Contemporary computing has advanced to the stage where a CPUs’ rate is gauged in gigahertz (GHz), which denotes it can perform an astounding several billions of actions in merely one second.

-Even if 3 gigahertz is not enough for you, most modern CPUs can be overclocked to utilize even more computing power.
-However, even the most potent CPUs out there cannot go beyond a certain point.
+Even if 3 gigahertz is not enough for you, most contemporary CPUs can be overclocked to utilize even more computing power.
+However, even the most powerful CPUs out there cannot go beyond a certain point.

-The current Guinness World Record is at 8.79433 GHz, which was set way back in 2012, so it’s safe to assume that it won’t increase too much until we achieve quantum computing.
+The present Guinness World Record is at 8.79433 GHz, which was set way back in 2012, so it’s safe to assume that it won’t increase too much until we achieve quantum computing.

 The vast majority of mainstream CPUs are produced by AMD or Intel.
-Intel was considered the leader for a long time until AMD introduced the world to its Ryzen CPUs in 2017, basically revolutionizing the world of computer technology.
+Intel was considered the leader for a long time until AMD introduced the world to its Ryzen CPUs in 2017, essentially revolutionizing the realm of computer technology.

 Although these are widely accepted as the best CPU manufacturers out there, it’s worth mentioning that other companies, such as IBM and Apple, also produce processors.
 Apple’s M1 processors are particularly impressive.